JohnEBoyBaby/i.Q/README.md

 ...
 THESE "CHILDREN OF DARKNESS"... https://www.youtube.com/watch?v=OoeHVUmk_qw&t=1093s NO ONE GETS OUT OF THIS.
 THOSE WHO KNOW CANNOT SLEEP.

 THINQ QF IT AS A TIME QAPSULE ... ... an 'archive ... https://twitter.com/a3dudotcom ... http://web.archive.org/web/20180101000000*/a3du.com ... hmmm ...
 TRUTH NEVER CHANGES ...
 ALL THQSE YEARS AGQ BEFQRE 'the incident' and spilled blQQd ... such a shame ... teardrop ...
 TearDrop ...
 TEARDROP ... those 'you are taught' to 'trust the most' are the most guity of sin ...
 SILENCE IS COMPLICITNESS ...
 THEY ALL KNEW ...
 ALL THESE YEARS ... https://911pilots.org/about-captain-dan-hanley/ ...
 PRINCIPLES before personalities ...
+OH AND CAPTAIN DAN HANLEY ON JUNE 5, 2021 SENT 'me' AN EMAIL REQUESTING TO NOT BE INCLUDED IN FURTHER GROUP EMAILS YESTERDAY SO HE IS A FAKE TRUTHtian best to stay in Pakistan and be banished in 1/2 TRUTH FILTH FOREVERMORE NEVER TO RETURN TO AMERIQA ...
+FILTH.
+THERE IS NO FILTH IN HEAVEN.
+BE A "REAL" TRUTHtian.
+NO FAKE TRUTHtians wel.com ...
+NO LITTLE BOY BLUE SUPPORTERS ...
+NO EXCUSE MAKERS FOR THE BLUE MONSTERS INC ...
+CAGERS ...
+MILITANTS ...
+WARMONGERS ...
+SILENT ...
+ASK JULIAN ASSANGE ASK MARIA BUTINA ASK EDWARD SNOWDEN ASK ANYONE BUT ANYONE HERE IN AMERISICKA AND THE WORLD KNOWS SO WHY DON'T THOSE IN 'law' enFORCEment know ...?
+THEY ALL KNOW ..!
+THEY ALL HAVE ALWAYS KNOWN ..!
+THEY HIRE LOW iQ 'followers' on purpose ..!
+THE PROMOTE THE weak-minded, easily blackmailed, atheists, G_Dless, soulless, without "FEELING" without EMPATHY the apathetic the UNCARING the LACKING ALL PRINCIPLES the SILENT the COMPLICIT the UNFORGIVEN ..!

+SILENCE IS COMPLICITNESS.

+THEY ALL KNOW NOW ...
+THEY ALL KNEW ALL THESE YEARS ...

+PRICINCIPLES OVER personalities.

+THERE IS NO FILTH IN HEAVEN.

+NONE.

+"UNCLE TOM" ... https://www.youtube.com/watch?v=B6DefSfqZ4w&t=96s ...
+"I AM GOING TO PUNISH YOU" ..!

+POOF ..!

 ONLY ONE OF US IS RIGHT ... ... see you back 'home' ...
 PROMISE ...